epccs/Irrigate7/readme.md

 ## [Hardware](./Hardware)

-Hardware files and notes for referance.
+Hardware files include a schematic, bill of materials, and various notes for testing and evaluation.
+I think this is enough information to maintain the board should something go wrong, but I am willing to provide more on a case by case basis.

 ## Example with RPU BUS (RS-422)